-Published six times a year, the Writer’s Chronicle welcomes submissions on the craft and art of writing poetry, fiction, and nonfiction from February 1 through August 31 of each year.
+Published six times during the academic year, the Writer’s Chronicle welcomes submissions on the craft and art of writing poetry, fiction, and nonfiction from February 1 through August 31 of each year.
 Please review our guidelines below.

 About the Writer’s Chronicle